Miyoshi Station (Hiroshima): Station layout

-Miyoshi Station is a reinforced concrete two-story building, operated by JR West.
-It features two platforms which handle four lines: one platform next to the station building and an island platform accessible via an enclosed footbridge above the tracks.
+Miyoshi Station is a reinforced concrete two-story building.
+It features two platforms which handle four lines: one side platform next to the station building and an island platform accessible via an enclosed footbridge above the tracks.
 The station building houses a small convenience store as well as automatic ticket vending machines and a "Midori no Madoguchi" staffed ticket office.
 There is a large waiting area inside the station building, as well as enclosed and unenclosed waiting areas on the platforms.
+There is a siding track without a platform between Platform 1 and Platform 2, and there are many train sidings on the south side of Platform 3.
+In the past, there was a notched platform on the Hiroshima side of the side platform that served as Platform 0 for trains on the Sanko Line.